tskit-dev/msprime/docs/ancestry.md

 ```

 The next example illustrates one usage of the dictionary form of the `samples`
 argument.
-We first create a {class}`Demography` object representing
+We first create a {class}`.Demography` object representing
 a 10 deme linear stepping stone model.
 Then, we run the simulation
 with 1 diploid sample each drawn from the first and last demes in this
 linear habitat.